 - Add the garlic & saute until it becomes fragrant about 30 seconds, remove from heat.
 Allow to cool.

 - Combine pork, bread crumbs and cheeses.
 Add the sauteed vegetables, bread crumbs and egg.
 Mix by hand until just combined.

-- Stuff mushrooms and set in an oven proof dish.
+- Stuff mushrooms and set in an oven proof dish or baking sheet.
 Top each mushroom with a good pinch of the Parmesan cheese.
 Bake in the oven uncovered for 30 minutes.